-One of professional cycling’s three Grand Tours, the Giro d’Italia (meaning Tour of Italy) is a 3 week long multiple-stage race held every year, primarily in Italy.
+One of professional cycling’s three Grand Tours (along with the Tour de France and Vuelta a España), the Giro d’Italia (meaning Tour of Italy) is a 3 week long multiple-stage race held every year, primarily in Italy.

-The 2019 pink jersey (maglia rosa), given to the General Clarification winner of the Giro d’Italia, was won by Ecudaor’s Richard Carapaz of Team Movistar.
-Carapaz beat the Italian and two time Giro winner, Vincenzo Nibali by 1 minute and 11 seconds.
+The 2020 pink jersey (maglia rosa), given to the General Clarification winner of the Giro d’Italia, was won by Great Britain’s Tao Geoghegan Hart of the Ineos Grenadiers.
+Geoghegan Hart finished 39 seconds ahead of Australia’s Jai Hindley.

 When is the Giro d’Italia?